LaneCommunityCollege/aspects_apache24/README.md

               require valid-user
             </VirtualHost>

+## How it works
+Default configuration is modified so that all the custom configuration in the ```zzzzzCustomHttpd.conf``` file will override whatever it needs to override.

+On Debian/Ubuntu, that file is placed at: ```/etc/apache2/conf-enabled/zzzzzCustomHttpd.conf```

 ## Installing Modules
 * Find the correct module in ```aspects_apache24_packages```
 * Set ```state``` to ```latest``` or ```present```.